ReallySecureShell/OC-DataAcquisitionSystem/README.md

 ### Setup Keypair
 On the receiving computer (the one without the FacilityMasterControlUnit.lua script), run `wget https://raw.githubusercontent.com/ReallySecureShell/OpenComputers-genkey/main/genkey`.
 Then run `./genkey --bits=384`.
 This will generate a keypair named ec-key, and ec-key.pub.

-Transfer `ec-key.pub` to the computer which has the FacilityMasterControlUnit.lua script.
+Transfer `ec-key.pub` to the sender computer (the one which has the FacilityMasterControlUnit.lua script).
+Preferably, transfer ec-key.pub to /home/ec-key.pub on said computer.
 Then, configure the publicKey key in the FacilityMasterControlUnit table inside /etc/rc.cfg.
-The value of said key will need to be changed to the path where ec-key.pub exists on the system.
+The value of said table key will need to be changed to the path where ec-key.pub exists on the system.

 ## Message Format
 The format of the message is as follows: